Jonmontaluisa/Haskell/README.md

 ## Overview
 The Game focus in guessing the right "Chord" with minimum guessing.

+## Testing
+ To compile use
+ >ghc -02 --make Proj1Test

+ To run the program use ./Proj1Test 'Chord'.
+Ex:
+ >./Proj1Test A1 B1 C3

 ## Full Description
 The Game of ChordProbe
 ChordProbe is a two-player logical guessing game created for this project.
 You will notnd